AI in action

 Anyone who’s written a press release knows that they’re the definition of highly structured content.
 They’re written for web crawlers, not human readers.
 The marketing team at Adore Me (acquired by Victoria’s Secret) found writing press releases to be painful, albeit necessary.

-Ranjan Roy, VP of Strategy, describes the “light bulb moment” in realizing that press releases were a perfect use case for generative AI.
+Ranjan Roy, SVP of Strategy, describes the “light bulb moment” in realizing that press releases were a perfect use case for generative AI.
 It showed him, “This could make our life easier, because everyone hates writing press releases.”

 Users can feed 8–10 relevant bullet points for the topic by using an application within Writer.
 A full press release is then generated.
 Roy remembers initially reviewing the output and thinking it could be uploaded directly to PR Newswire.